ge-flight-analytics/EmsApi.Client/src/Dto/README.md

 This project generates DTO objects for the EMS API.
 It uses the NSwag library, along with the EMS API swagger specification, to produce some code files (csharp and typescript) and a .NET assembly.

-The appveyor builds automatically download a new version of the swagger spec from the API (specified in the `EmsApiTestEndpoint`, `EmsApiTestUser`, and `EmsApiTestPassword` environment variables) before building.

 ## Steps

 When this project is built, the following steps occur: